 Schedule of Fees

-• Building permits issued in the City of Knoxville and Knox County require an official address.
+• Building permits issued in the City of Knoxville and Knox County require an address certification.
 For a description of this process, see our overview of the Building Permit/Address Certification Procedure process.

 Temporary Addresses

 • A temporary address may be assigned if addressing department staff is unable to provide an official address when a request is made.
-Some examples of when a temporary address may be assigned include: utility cost estimates, plans review submittals, driveway permits, variance or BZA requests, shell buildings, and job construction trailers.
+Some examples of when a temporary address may be assigned include: utility cost estimates, driveway permits, BZA variance requests, and job construction trailers.

 Address Changes

 • An address change may be required if an existing address does not meet current addressing guidelines.
-Review the section on Addressing Rules and Ordinances for additional information.
+Review the section on Addressing Guidelines and Ordinances for additional information.